cwhy/mcts_python/README.md

 ### Instructions
 * run `run_mcts.py` to start
 * look up `config.py` to change game/configurations
+### Key parameters of MCTS(PUCT)
+* `n_iters`: the larger the more clever neural network will be, will increase training time linearly.
+* `n_eps`: the larger the more robust the training will be, will increase training time linearly
+* `n_mcts`: the larger the larger the more brute-force search samples will be, will increase training time and testing time polynomially

 ### Requirement
 * Python 3.7 +
 * Refer to `requirement.txt`